Vikings D preparing for all scenarios with Rodgers, Packers

 “I don’t know if he’s mobile.
 I don’t know if he can run.
 We don’t know anything,” Vikings defensive end Everson Griffen said.
 “We’re just going to go in with a game plan, that he’s running and we’re going to go out there and execute our assignment.”

 The game before the game between these NFC North rivals involved discerning the status of the Packers’ two-time NFL MVP.
-At midweek, Rodgers was held out of practice to focus on rehab with what the quarterback said was a sprained left knee.
+Rodgers returned to practice on Saturday after being held out to focus on rehab at midweek with what the quarterback said was a sprained left knee.

 Coach Mike McCarthy said he would be evaluated each day after Rodgers got hurt in the second quarter of last week’s win over the Chicago Bears .
-McCarthy said Rodgers playing “is no layup.”
+He was listed as questionable for Sunday, and McCarthy said Rodgers playing “is no layup.”

 One of Rodgers’ many strengths is his mobility, which allows him to extend plays outside the pocket.
 The knee injury limited Rodgers’ movement against Chicago.
 He still carved up the secondary operating in a shotgun or pistol formation, and without a huddle.